Up to 35% off Raised Beds

 Contents

-Container gardens are truly portable little gardens, they have so many benefits.
+Container gardens are truly portable little gardens, and they have so many benefits.
 Container planting allows you to insert a small garden anywhere you’d like.
-In the past, I have covered my deck with sun loving annuals because I had little sun in my gardens.
-Or vice versa, if you love a hosta and have too much sun – boom – stick it in a pot!
+In the past, I have covered my deck with sun-loving annuals because I had little sun in my gardens.
+Or, if you love a hosta and have too much sun, you can stick it in a pot.

-Container gardens offer a low maintenance way to garden.
-There is very little weeding that needs to be done, your maintenance will include deadheading and watering.
+Container gardens offer a low-maintenance way to garden.
+There is very little weeding that needs to be done.
+Your maintenance will include mostly deadheading and watering.
 Container gardens are great back savers.
-You can grow vegetables, flowers, anything you like in a container.
-Containers are a great way to plant something that has different soil needs than the soil in your garden beds.
+You can grow vegetables, flowers, or anything you like in a container.
+Containers are also a great way to plant something that has different soil needs than the soil in your garden beds.
 A great example here is the hydrangea.

-Hydrangeas grow well in gardens, but can also grow in pots.
-They need well draining soil that has a slightly acidic pH.
+Hydrangeas grow well in gardens but can also thrive in pots.
+They need well-draining soil that has a slightly acidic pH.
 If these are not the conditions in your garden, I urge you to try planting a hydrangea in a container.
 But container planting a hydrangea doesn’t stop there.
-Keep on reading for some of my best advice to planting your hydrangeas in containers and growing thriving, beautiful plants!
+Keep on reading for some of my best advice on planting your hydrangeas in containers and growing thriving, beautiful plants!

 While most hydrangea varieties will grow in pots, some perform better than others.

-Depending how ambitious you are, you really can plant any hydrangea in a pot.
-You will be most successful with dwarf varieties, which typically max out anywhere between one and three feet.
-If you do choose a larger variety, you will just need to keep it pruned so that the pot doesn’t become too top heavy.
+Depending on how ambitious you are, you can plant almost any hydrangea in a pot.
+You’ll have the most success with dwarf varieties, which typically reach between one and three feet in height.
+If you choose a larger variety, you’ll just need to keep it pruned so the pot doesn’t become too top-heavy.

-Be sure to keep your zone in mind while selecting your plant.
-If you will be treating the hydrangea as an annual, or if you live in an area where you don’t get heavy frosts, you don’t need to worry about this.
-However, if you are going to over winter your hydrangeas in a cold climate you will want to make sure you are selecting a hydrangea that is hardy in your area.
+Be sure to keep your zone in mind when selecting your plant.
+If you’re treating the hydrangea as an annual, or if you live in an area without heavy frosts, this won’t be a concern.
+However, if you plan to overwinter your hydrangeas in a cold climate, you’ll want to make sure the variety you choose is hardy in your region.

-When it comes to planting hydrangeas in pots, not all types of hydrangeas are created equally!
-There are some varieties that will grow better in pots, depending on your climate and the care they are given.
-Let’s take a look at some of the most pot-friendly hydrangeas to settle on before you actually get started.
+When it comes to planting hydrangeas in containers, not all types are created equal.
+Some varieties grow better in containers, depending on your climate and the care they receive.
+Before you get started, let’s take a look at some of the most pot-friendly hydrangeas to consider.

 Hydrangea macrophylla ‘Mini Penny’